wodenx/Bodiless-JS/packages/bodiless-documentation/doc/About/DesignElementBasics.md

       <PageHeader />
     ```

     Reload the homepage and make sure it renders as expected.
-We could take this step farther and move our `HeaderImage` to `src/components` and reuse it across all the pages.
-It could also have linkable header image, apply the title over the image, etc. We will leave this as exercise for you to do on your own.
+We could take
+    this a step farther and move our `HeaderImage` to `src/components` and reuse
+    it across all the pages.
+It could also have linkable header image, apply the title
+    over the image, etc. We will leave this as exercise for you to do on your own.

 While this a simple component we are wrapping in the design, proceeding in this manner as the components grow in either functionality or complexity gives us a few benefits: